matematikk-mooc/frontend/README.md

 ## Workflow

-**.github** containts Github Actions pipelines for building staging and production and pushing **dist** directory to Azure.
+**.github** containts Github Actions pipelines for building dev and production and pushing **dist** directory to Azure.

 # Environment specific variables

 ## JS variables
-Some settings and urls differs between environment, these are replaced at build time using [Webpack DefinePlugin](https://webpack.js.org/plugins/define-plugin/) and can be updated in the following section in webpack.(production|staging|development).config.js
+Some settings and urls differs between environment, these are replaced at build time using [Webpack DefinePlugin](https://webpack.js.org/plugins/define-plugin/) and can be updated in the following section in webpack.(production|dev|development).config.js

 ```
 plugins: [